The ORWL Guide on the Communication of Crypto Asset Services

 In particular, it is recommended to pay particular attention to communications on social networks whose average age is very young (TikTok).

-How to call on an influencer to promote a DASP’s services?
+How to promote a DASP’s services with an influencer?

 The use of an influencer to promote digital asset services is authorized, but implies respecting the following conditions: